HaoranZhuExplorer/CNN_With_Expert_Advice/README.md

 We can see the performance has increased hugely with exceptions for few classes.<br>

 ### Algorithm 3
 Although performance of algorithm 2 has increased hugely, it's still perfect for few classes.
-I guess the possibile reason is: in algorithm 2, we always take best experts' prediction into final consideration, never get a weighted result from other experts.<br>
+I guess the possible reason is: in algorithm 2, we always take best experts' prediction into final consideration, never get a weighted result from other experts.<br>
 Think about the following circumstance: <br>
 we have two experts, expert 1 has higher weight than expert 2, suppose expert 1's weight is 0.51 expert 2's weight is 0.49.
 But the inner possibility of classes in expert 1 is realatively equal.
 Suppose the class with highest possibility is 0.2.<br>
 While expert 2's inner possibilities of classes differ hugely, the highest possibility of a class in expert 2 is 0.99.<br>